corsairmarks/basic-more-districts-planetview-15-building-slots/mod/README.md

 ## Compatibility

-Built for Stellaris version 3.2.\* "Herbert," backwards compatible with version 3.1.\* "Lem."
+Built for Stellaris version 3.3.\* "Libra" backwards compatible with versions 3.2.\* "Herbert" and 3.1.\* "Lem."
 This add-on is **not** achievement compatible because the maximum number of building slots is controlled by a game configuration setting.

 Not compatible with other mods that also adjust the number of building slots.